TheodoreQuansah/Telco_churn_classification_project/README.md

 * Provide Actionable Insights: Translate complex data analysis into actionable insights and recommendations for Telco.
 * Long-Term Churn Prevention: Extend the project's impact beyond immediate insights by creating a roadmap for ongoing churn prevention.

-# Initial Thoughts

-* My initial hypothesis is that tenure has the strongest relationship to churn so the longer the customer stays at the company the lesslikely they are to churn.

 # Initial Questions

+* What are the biggest drivers of churn?
 * Does having tech support affects churn?
 * Does tenure have a direct relationship with churn?
 * Does the contract type affect churn?
 * Does internet service type have a strong relationship with churn?
+* How do we mitigate churn?

+# Initial Thoughts

+* My initial hypothesis is that tenure has the strongest relationship to churn so the longer the customer stays at the company the lesslikely they are to churn.

 # The Plan